-- Great investment tools for research and the executions are lighting fast.
+- Useful investment tools for research and executions are lighting fast.

 - Customer service is above average in comparison to others and 24/7 email and phone support is available.

 - The only negative is Etrade don’t accept people from certain countries.